Cindy Hyde-Smith: Tenure

-On October 16, 2018, Hyde-Smith voted to confirm Brett Kavanaugh to the Supreme Court of the United States.
+Starting in 2018, Hyde-Smith has introduced legislation that establishes the Gold Star Families Remembrance Week.
+She established the first formal and national recognition.

-On October 26, 2020, Hyde-Smith voted to confirm Amy Coney Barrett to the Supreme Court of the United States.
+On October 6, 2018, Hyde-Smith voted to confirm Brett Kavanaugh to the Supreme Court of the United States.
+On October 26, 2020, she voted to confirm Amy Coney Barrett to the Court.

 On January 6, 2021, Hyde-Smith was participating in the 2021 United States Electoral College vote count debate about Arizona's electoral votes when Trump supporters stormed the United States Capitol.
 She and other senators were removed from the Senate floor to an undisclosed location shortly after the Capitol was breached.
 Her staff had to shelter in her office.
 During the attack, Hyde-Smith tweeted: "Whatever frustrations any American may have, violence & destruction in the US Capitol, the seat of our democratic government, is unacceptable".
 She later said that she was afraid during the storming of the Capitol and called the rioters "criminals who need to be prosecuted".